nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## 8. FAQ
+## 5. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SudoHR home folder.
+**A**: Install the app in the other computer and replace the default empty data file `sudohr.json` with the file that contains the data of your previous SudoHR home folder.

+**Q**: There seems to be many commands and prefixes to remember!
+Is there an easy way to remember them?<br>
+**A**: We understand how the short form command names may be difficult to remember, but don't worry.
+We have thus created a command summary here in the user guide for you in [section 4.6](#46-command-summary)! <br>
+This list is also available on the app, which can be accessed with the `help` function or by clicking the help tab on the top right corner of the window.

 [//]: # (Please add anything you think might be helpful)